Nelson-Delpozo/pdfbuddy/memory-bank/progress.md

 ## Known Issues
 - Icons are currently placeholders and need to be replaced with real icons
-- PDF generation is implemented but needs more extensive testing
 - Security utilities need to be integrated with all features
 - Watermark positioning controls need refinement
 - User feedback during PDF generation needs improvement
+- jsPDF integration needs more testing with different types of web pages
+- PDF generation currently only captures the visible part of the page, not the full page
+- Image watermarks need to be fully implemented and tested

 ## Blockers
+- ✅ Fixed: PDF generation error when clicking the create PDF button
-- No blockers identified
+- No current blockers identified

 ## Next Milestone
 **End of Day 1**: Basic extension structure and PDF generation working - ✅ COMPLETED